The Yamal Peninsula is a strategic oil- and gas-bearing region of Russia.

 In order to convey gas produced from the field, a 100-kilometer gas pipeline connecting Kharasaveyskoye and Bovanenkovskoye will be built.
 The gas will then be fed into Russia’s Unified Gas Supply System.

-Gazprom places increased emphasis on maintaining a high level of industrial safety and preserving the unique Arctic environment.
+Gazprom places great emphasis on maintaining a high level of industrial safety and preserving the unique Arctic environment.
 Kharasaveyskoye is characterized by complex geocryological conditions, including thick permafrost and high soil salinity, which makes it especially difficult to set up facilities in the area.
 In order to avoid the risks of permafrost melting, it is planned to widely use vapor-liquid cooling systems.
 To prevent permafrost from melting during gas production, wells will be constructed with thermally-insulated tubings and casings.
 Closed-loop water supply systems will help avoid soil and water pollution.
 The field’s linear facilities will be provided with special crossings for deer and wildlife migration.